vic-ma/howtodismantle.github.io/_posts/2024-02-29-Dismantle-BAPI_PRODORD_GET_DETAIL-How-to-get-production-order-details-from-SAP.md

 ![image](/assets/2024-02-29/030.png)

-Let's jump tp the table section.
+Let's jump to the table section.
 There are several tables returned by the call.
 We're only interested in the COMPONENTS table.

 ![image](/assets/2024-02-29/040.png)